-The main communication channels within the scientific and high-energy astrophysics (HEA) community are conferences and publications.
-The POLCA team will be regularly attending the relevant national, European and worldwide scientific conferences for the HEA community (annual meetings of the Astronomische Gesellschaft, annual INTEGRAL meetings, international topical meetings on polarization or specific source classes like GRBs, jet sources etc.) and presenting the status of research and the obtained results.
+The main communication channels within the scientific and high-energy astrophysics (HEA) community are conferences and publications (Open Access, incl.
+Preprint Server arXiv).
+The POLCA team will regularly attend the relevant national, European and worldwide scientific conferences for the HEA community (annual meetings of the Astronomische Gesellschaft, those of INTEGRAL, international meetings and workshops on polarization or specific source classes like GRBs, jet sources etc.) and presenting the research status and our results.
+We also plan to organize up to 3 topical workshops (see details below).
 This will not only publicise our results, but also advertise the science funding through the H2020 program, as well as the fruitful link between the EU science program and ESA activities.
-All presentations will be made available also on the public POLCA web page.
+Publications will be separated into analysis methodology, the developed software, as well as on individual source types (foremost GRBs and the Crab).
+All presentations will be made publicly available also on the public POLCA Web page.